Critical groups for Hopf algebra modules: Proofs of Theorem and Corollary

 In each case, $\sss$ is the first column of the Brauer character table, $\ppp^T= \sss^T C$, and $\gamma=\gcd(\ppp)$:

 Note that $\gamma$ is the order $p^a$ of the $p$-Sylow subgroups for $G=\SS_4$ in each case.

 In Section~\ref{M-matrix-section} we will show that the critical group $K(V)$ is finite if and only if $V$ is tensor-rich.
 One can read off which simple $\FF\SS_4$-modules $V=D^\lambda$ are tensor-rich using Theorem~\ref{Brauer-result} below: this holds exactly when the only $g \in \SS_4$ satisfying $\chi_V(g)=n:=\dim V$ is $g=e$.
-Perusing the above tables, one sees that in each case, the simple modules labeled $D^{4}, D^{22}, D^{1111}$ are the ones which are not tensor-rich.
+Perusing the above tables, one sees that in each case, the simple modules labeled $D^{4}, D^{22}, D^{1111}$ (to the extent they are simple) are the ones which are not tensor-rich.
 However, the module $V=D^{31}$ is tensor-rich for each $p$, and one can use its character values $\chi_V(g)$ to compute $M_V, L_V, K(V)$ and check Corollary~\ref{Gaetz-formula} in each case as follows:

 The answer $K(D^{31}) \cong \ZZ/4\ZZ$ for $p \geq 5$ is also consistent with Gaetz \cite[Example 6]{Gaetz}. \end{example}

 \begin{example} The above examples with $G=\SS_4$ are slightly deceptive, in that, for each prime $p$, there exists an $\FF \SS_4$-module $P_i$ having $\dim P_i =\gamma=\gcd(\ppp)$.
 This fails for $G=\SS_5$, e.g., examining $\FF_3 \SS_5$-modules, one finds that $\sss=(1,1,4,4,6)$ and $\ppp=(6,6,9,9,6)$, so that $\gamma=3$, but $\dim P_i \neq 3$ for all $i$. \end{example}